 To send out emails, you will first need to acquire them.
 The best way to do this is to create a customer loyalty program where shoppers exchange information for exclusive access to discounts and offers.

 Mistakes happen—it’s part of running a business.
 But clerical and logistical errors are not deal breakers for most companies.
-In fact, 78% of shoppers say they would go back to a brand even after a mistake, so long as customer service helped them reach a favorable resolution.
+In fact, most customers go back to a brand even after a mistake, so long as customer service helps them reach a favorable resolution.

-- Refund speed: More than 70% of customers expect to wait five days or fewer for their refunds to land in their accounts.
+- Refund speed: Customers expect to wait five days or fewer for their refunds to land in their accounts.

 - Return fees: Offer free returns unless completely unfeasible, like for bulk or oversized orders.